Recras/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 6.2.2 =
+* Update "Fix book process datepicker styling" styles to latest version
+* Updated "Tested up to" version to 6.7
+* If package in a contact form is required, don't add an empty option

 = 6.2.1 =
 * Fix warning with Elementor book process widget